 - A state-of-the-art costume shop, scene shop and theater design studio

-- All new sculpture, printmaking
+- All new sculpture, printmaking and drawing studios

 - A digital lab and gallery/multipurpose room